How to choose the right apartment package management system

-What are the pros and cons of apartment package management systems?
+The pros & cons of apartment package management systems

 With so many people relying on online shopping these days, managing package deliveries is probably a major chore for your on-site teams.
 Even before the pandemic hit, and residents didn’t worry about venturing into a store, packages crowded the mailrooms and offices in your communities.
 And now, while people are avoiding trips to the store, the problem is snowballing.